phalcon/documentation/docs/encryption-security.md

 * `CRYPT_SHA256`
 * `CRYPT_SHA512`
 * `CRYPT_DEFAULT`

 **hash()**

 Hashes a string or password and returns the hashed string back.
-The second parameter is optional, and allows you to set temporarily a specific `workFactor` or passes which overrides the default one.
+The second parameter is optional and allows you to set temporarily a specific `workFactor` or pass that overrides the default one.

 **checkHash()**

-Accepts a string (usually the password), an already hashed string (the hashed password) and an optional minimum password length.
+Accepts a string (usually the password), an already hashed string (the hashed password), and an optional minimum password length.
 It checks them both and returns `true` if they are identical and `false` otherwise.

 **isLegacyHash()**